 The Sea Festival begins with the Wake Up Call procession that takes you through the streets alongside dancers, drummers, steelpan bands, and fisherfolk.
-Don’t worry about feeling sleep deprived because the rhythmic drumming mingling with the sound of the steelpan and the powerful lyrics of songs like Ella Andall’s ‘Bring Down the Power’ will certainly keep you moving.
+Don’t worry about feeling sleep deprived because the rhythmic drumming mingling with the sound of the pan and the powerful lyrics of songs like Ella Andall’s ‘Bring Down the Power’ will certainly keep you moving.

 The march ends at Black Rock Heritage Park where traditions such as the boat Christening and the popular seine pulling take place.

-A perfect demonstration of the Tobagonian practice of ‘len’ hand’, the pulling of the seine is my personal favorite activity of the day.
-Fishermen catch fish by “shooting seine (a large net) into the ocean.
+A perfect demonstration of the Tobagonian practice of ‘len’ hand’, the pulling of the seine is my personal favourite activity of the day.
+Fishermen catch fish by “shooting seine” (a large net) into the ocean.
 Villagers and visitors alike are then asked to assist in the very strenuous task of pulling the seine back into shore.
 Once the task is completed and the seine returns to land laden with fish, all those who helped are invited to share in the catch!

 - Time: 5:00 am to 10:00 pm